-I’ve lowered my expectations when it comes to cleaning–and that’s been a tough one for me!
+I’ve lowered my expectations regarding cleaning–and that’s been a tough one for me!
 But, each year it pays off more and more as the kids get older and better.
 They are learning to pay attention to detail and do good work!

 7. Teach Kids to Put Away Their Stuff

-The kids learn pretty quick to clean up their stuff and get it back away before it’s eaten.
+The kids learn pretty quickly to clean up their stuff and get it back away before it’s eaten.

 8. Have a Place for Things